webhooksite/docs/docs/custom-actions.markdown

 <a href="/images/custom-actions.png">
     ![Custom Actions editor screenshot](/images/custom-actions.png)</a>

 With Custom Actions, it is possible to create a workflow out of a set of actions that are executed whenever a Webhook.site URL receives a request or email.
+Custom Actions run on the Webhook.site Cloud.

 Using this functionality, you can connect APIs that aren't compatible, convert a HTTP request to an email or vice versa, build workflows that would otherwise require a developer, and much, much more.

 The general principle of Custom Actions is that they are always executed in a chain.
 As they run, [Variables](/custom-actions/variables.html) are exchanged between them.

 Additionally, the [Conditions](/custom-actions/action-types.html#conditions) action can define certain conditions that are used to decide whether specific actions run or not.